RyuWoong/codepush-standalone-cli/README.md

 npm install -g @ryuwoong/code-push-cli
 ```

+# What has Changed?

+I discovered an issue where the CodePush install metrics were being calculated incorrectly.
+Previously, even if Active was 100 out of 100, it was still displayed as 0%.
+In the current repository, I have fixed this calculation.

+For some reason, a function marked as “Deprecated” in the comments seems to be working, which affects the totalActive calculation.
+Therefore, I have modified the totalActive calculation formula.

 # CodePush CLI

 The CodePush CLI is a Node.js application that allows users to interact with CodePush Server.